 Forget strategy for a minute.
 Put tactics on pause.
-Forget leads, conversions and sales.
+Forget leads, conversions, and sales.

-Let’s consider principles.
 I can’t say these will work for you, I can only say they have worked for me.
 I’ve titled them principles to succeed in PR, but they may well be relevant for those in other industries.

 My seven principles are:

 If we give our word, we must keep it.
 It’s a choice.

 I tend to avoid absolutes, such as “never” and “always” in PR because there are always exceptions, but when it comes to our word, there are never not exceptions.

 We either keep it or we do not, there is no in between.

 Critics might argue semantics, but I believe the contrast is stark between persuasion and manipulation.